New CDC classroom distancing guidance requires clarity, caution for some local education officials

 “This evidence-based guidance is certain to help ensure schools can safely hold in-person classes,” she said.
 “I am thankful the CDC recognizes the importance of updating guidance as new information becomes available with the evolving science.”

-Meanwhile, representatives for both the Oklahoma Education Association and the Tulsa Classroom Teachers Association expressed concern about spacing relaxation leading to an increase in COVID-19 cases.
+Meanwhile, a representatives for the Oklahoma Education Association expressed concern about spacing relaxation leading to an increase in COVID-19 cases.

 “Student health and safety is our No. 1 concern,” OEA Vice President Katherine Bishop said.
 “We’ve said all along we must follow the science and we trust the CDC to offer sound advice.
 At the same time, we’ve come too far to let our guard down.
 We must also continue to prioritize all mitigation strategies, including vaccinations, wearing masks, hand washing, healthy school buildings and a system of testing, tracing and quarantining.”